ardakdemir/pyJNERDEP/README.md

 ## Running on Colab

 The easiest way to replicate the results and train new models is to use Google Colab.
-We provide a Colab notebook to replicate the results.
+We provide a Colab notebook to replicate the results: "DLA_Submission_Notebook.ipynb".

 ### Data dependencies